agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

 3. The Active Environment
 -------------------------

-Each :py:class:Datacube object is associated with a particular environment.
+Each :py:class:`Datacube` object is associated with a particular environment.
 Multiple environments can be accessed by instantiating multiple ``Datacube`` objects.
 The environment associated with a particular ``Datacube`` object is determined when the object is first instantiated and cannot subsequently be changed.